Pokémon GO

 Sky Update

 I revamped shaders on the world map as a part of a sky update.
 The project originally started as a hackathon with an engineer but eventually got rolled into a full update.
-The sky shader was updated to be a simplified version of physically based atmospheric scattering.
+The sky shader was updated to be a simplified version of physically based atmospheric scattering, kept cheap enough to run on low-end mobile GPUs.
 Previously there were only day and night color modes for the map, but I updated it to blend to sunset colors as the sun gets low and have separate color schemes depending on the weather.
 I also added the sun to the water reflection.
 To iterate on the look and feel, I created tools to batch render screenshots at various times of day / weather and to simulate a timelapse.

 AR Shadows and Lighting